fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 You can also install plain osquery on your hosts and connect to Fleet using osquery's `TLS API` plugins.

+> For ChromeOS hosts, the fleetd Chrome extension is installed instead of osquery.

 ## Add hosts with Orbit

 To create an Orbit installer, you can use the `fleetctl package` command.
 To use the `fleetctl package` command, you must first install the `fleetctl` command-line tool.
 [Learn how to install `fleetctl`](https://fleetdm.com/fleetctl-preview).